PuzzleMoE: Efficient Compression of Large Mixture-of-Experts Models via Sparse Expert Merging and Bit-packed inference: Method

 \subsubsection{System Co-design}

 Leveraging the concentrated exponent distribution, we apply a fixed shift to map all exponents into a 5-bit range, as illustrated in Figure~\ref{fig:maskpacking}.
 Specifically, any exponent smaller than 112 is rounded up to 112, and then all exponents are shifted down by 112, resulting in values that fall within the range of 0 to 31.
-As detailed in Table \ref{tab:ppl_maskpacking}, this transformation incurs no perplexity degradation for the existing large MoE models because crafting an FP16 model from a Bfloat16 model follows similar procedure for the exponent part.
+The results in Appendix~\ref{appendix_exp_shift} indicate this transformation incurs no perplexity degradation for existing large MoE models.
+This is due to the functional equivalence in exponent processing when deriving FP16 weights from a BFloat16 baseline.
 This shift operation frees 3 bits within the original 8-bit exponent field, which can be used to pack the binary mask bits and a sign bit.
-Hence, the resultant $\mathbf{W}_{merged}$ is stored in a standard Bfloat16 data format, effectively embedding the masks and signs without additional storage.
+Hence, the resultant $\mathbf{W}_{merged}$ is stored in standard BFloat16 format, effectively embedding the masks and signs without additional storage.

-We develop a specialized GEMV CUDA kernel that incorporates on-the-fly decoding to realize the above bit leveraging idea.
-As detailed in Algorithm \ref{alg:weight_decoding}, each weight \(W[i,j]\) is dynamically decoded from its packed format immediately prior to its use in the multiplication \(X[i,j]\times W[i,j]\).
-The performance of this approach hinges on its synergistic design.
-The decoding logic is a computationally trivial, in-place operation that piggybacks on the kernel's existing data-loading path.
-This path is already highly optimized for maximum memory throughput via techniques like warp-level scheduling and coalesced memory access.
+We further develop a specialized decode-GEMM kernel in Triton that incorporates on-the-fly decoding to realize the benefit of the above bit-packing idea.
+The decode operation is shown in Algorithm \ref{alg:weight_decoding}, each weight \(W_d[i,j]\) is dynamically decoded from its packed format \(W[i,j]\) immediately prior to its use in the multiplication \(A[i,j]\times W_d[i,j]\).
+The efficiency of this approach hinges on its synergistic design.
+The decoding logic is a computationally trivial, in-place operation that piggybacks on the kernel's existing data-loading path, which is already highly optimized for maximum memory throughput via techniques like warp-level scheduling and coalesced memory access.
 We eliminate the need for a separate materialization of the decoded matrix in memory, thereby avoiding significant latency and memory access overhead.
-This specialized GEMV kernel serves as the cornerstone of our end-to-end inference system for \name, effectively balancing a compact memory footprint with high runtime performance.
+Moreover, as shown in Figure~\ref{fig:puzzlegemm}, the proposed decode-GEMM kernel facilitates matrix multiplication for concatenated inputs $A_i, A_j$ by performing a single access to the packed weight tensor to generate the corresponding outputs $O_i,O_j$.
+While a conventional GEMM kernel necessitates two discrete operations, requiring separate memory transactions for each individual weight tensor.
+Our design leads to a theoretical 2$\times$ latency saving in memory-bound GEMM operation during LLM decoding.
+We provide a more detailed kernel performance analysis in Appendix \ref{Appendix_kernel}.